martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 identifiers containing the wildcard character '\*', we define a supplemental rule for so-called "wildcard certificates".
-Finally, we also specify the circumstances under which it is acceptable to check the "CN-ID" identifier type.
+Finally, we also specify the circumstances under which it is acceptable to check the CN-ID identifier type.

 ### Checking of Traditional Domain Names {#verify-domain-trad}